SAU-Senior-Project-2022/train_backend/README.md

 If you wish to register a new "station", navigate to the [`/site/location/new`](http://train.jpeckham.com:5000/site/location/new) endpoint in a browser.

 If you wish to register a new "state" for a station, navigate to the [`/site/state/new`](http://train.jpeckham.com:5000/site/state/new) endpoint in a browser.

+## Requirements
+The following document has a list of functional and nonfunctional requirements: [`requirements document`](/requirements.md)